jordan-simonovski/jordansimonov-ski/content/posts/systems-observability-slos-error-budgets.md

 Now that we've established some baseline indicators for determining the reliability of our public facing system, we want to start collecting and aggregating data on this.
 The first thing that people will use for a latency indicator is something like an average response time over a particular period of time.

-I'm here to tell you (well, not just me, but a few other people) that averages lie, and obfuscate some very important data which could be pivotal in determining the reliability of our systems.
+I'm here to tell you (well, not just me, but a few other people - linked below) that averages lie, and obfuscate some very important data which could be pivotal in determining the reliability of our systems.
 What we should instead be using instead of averages is percentile measurements.

 ### Percentiles, and Why Averages Lie